szpanel/szpanel-portfolio/README.md

 ### Filling data
-* Fill projectList.ts before running the app
+* Fill Project List before running/**deploying** the app

   Open projectList.ts file and fill projects according to the provided interface

+* Fill Employment History before running/**deploying** the app

+  Open employmentHistory.ts file and fill the history according to the provided interface

 ### Installation